Knights Close Regular Season with Dominant Win Over Stow (UPDATE)

 Stow’s offense struggled to find consistency against the Knights’ defense.
 Running back Luke Harrington provided the Bulldogs’ lone bright spots with 67 yards rushing and two touchdown runs, including scores of seven yards and one yard.

 The Knights’ balanced offensive approach included 128 rushing yards on 28 attempts.
-Running back Seth Mayes led the ground game with 42 yards on five carries, while Brayden Koran capped the scoring with a 27-yard touchdown run in the fourth quarter.
+Running back CJ Mayes led the ground game with 42 yards on five carries, while John Koran capped the scoring with a 27-yard touchdown run in the fourth quarter.

 Nordonia dominated statistically, accumulating 417 total yards compared to Stow’s 317.
 The Knights converted on third downs effectively and controlled time of possession despite Stow holding the ball for 26 minutes.